saltstack-formulas/.github/CONTRIBUTING.rst

 This formula uses `semantic-release <https://github.com/semantic-release/semantic-release>`_ for automating numerous processes such as bumping the version number appropriately, creating new tags/releases and updating the changelog.
 The entire process relies on the structure of commit messages to determine the version bump, which is then used for the rest of the automation.

-Full details are available in the upstream docs regarding the `Angular Commit Message Conventions <https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines>`_.
+Full details are available in the upstream docs regarding the `Conventional Commits specification <https://www.conventionalcommits.org/en/v1.0.0/>`_.
 The key factor is that the first line of the commit message must follow this format:

 .. code-block:: console